loosus456/windows-itpro-docs/windows/deployment/update/waas-configure-wufb.md

 ![Branch readiness level setting](images/waas-wufb-settings-branch.jpg)

 >[!NOTE]
->Users will not be able to change this setting if it was configured by policy.
+>Users will not be able to change this setting if it was configured by policy or if the user account is not part of the Administrators security group.

 ## Configure when devices receive Feature Updates